eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 every new allocator but would may provide the benefit that the `VariantAllocator` does not require to be a template class anymore.

-The `isMoveCompatible` method will be used by every container to see verify if a real move of the underlying structure can be performed or not.
-This could be the case for instance with two kinds of heap allocators are when the used RangeAllocator is managing the same range.
+The `isMoveCompatible` method will be used by every container to verify if a real move of the underlying structure can be performed or not.
+This could be the case for instance with two kinds of heap allocators or when two RangeAllocators are using the same range.
 If this is not the case the move operations will be replaced with an expensive copy operation (fake move).

 Furthermore, the suggested zero copy types will only once acquire memory from an allocator.
-The reason is that we would like to guarantee zero copy throughout the usage of the container otherwise some intransparent copies may occur when the container allocates memory multiple times and requires on one contiguous piece of memory which the allocator may not provide.
+The reason is that we would like to guarantee zero copy throughout the usage of the container otherwise some intransparent copies may occur when the container allocates memory multiple times and requires one contiguous piece of memory which the allocator may not provide.
 (See behavior of `realloc` in C).

 ### Implementation of a C++20 Concept in C++14